Qtrade or Wealthsimple Trade? Which of these two Canadian brokerage platforms best meets your needs?

 This award-winning platform has been voted the best online brokerage multiple times over the years by The Globe & Mail and has also received recognition for its customer service.

-Qtrade has partnerships with more than 150 credit unions and manages billions of dollars in assets under administration.
+Qtrade has partnerships with over 150 credit unions and manages billions of dollars in assets under administration.

 You can learn more about what it offers in my detailed Qtrade review.